For MFA / MA Creative Writing

-The Manchester Writing School at Manchester Metropolitan University is pleased to welcome applications for the 2016/2017 Joyce Nield Scholarship for students joining the programme in September 2016.
-The scholarship will assist a student from a non-UK Commonwealth country with the cost of an MA in Creative Writing.
+The Manchester Writing School at Manchester Metropolitan University is pleased to welcome applications for the Joyce Nield Scholarship for students joining the programme in September 2020 or January 2021.
+The scholarship will assist a student from a non-UK Commonwealth country with the cost of an MFA or MA in Creative Writing.

-The scholarship will be awarded to an applicant of outstanding potential and commitment, and will pay 50% of the tuition fees for the MA, whether for full- or part-time study, on campus or online.
+The scholarship will be awarded to an applicant of outstanding potential and commitment, and will cover the tuition fees for one 30-credit course unit from your programme of study, whether you are studying full- or part-time, on campus or online.

 To be considered for the scholarship, you should:

-The successful applicant will be expected to act as a “Masters Scholar” and make a modest, but important, contribution to the learning community of the Manchester Writing School.
+The successful applicant will be expected to act as a “Masters Scholar” and make a modest, but important, contribution to the learning community of the Manchester Writing School – whether on campus here in Manchester or on an international basis through distance learning platforms.
 Examples of this might include: arranging a seminar, workshop or small project; representing the university at an event or festival; undertaking a pilot project or placement with one of our partner organisations; encouraging the wider university community (including undergraduate students) to engage with Manchester Writing School activities.

 Joyce Nield (1950-2003) was co-director, with Michael Schmidt, of the Literatures of the Commonwealth Festival which took place at Manchester Metropolitan University in 2002.
 The festival created a legacy of scholarships in Joyce’s memory for Commonwealth students studying with the Manchester Writing School.